mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 describe the different kinds of interactions.
 But that is more interpersonal interactions for the most part.
 Here we are looking at something cultural?? -->

+### Vignette part two

+This extract comes from the second session in phase 4.
+A similar pattern happened for other sessions in the phase with 10 minutes allocated to this kind of reflection in drama.

 ### Impact of the drama process on reflection